CloudLabsAI-Azure/Migrate-and-Secure-Workloads/labguide/hol1-exe2-discover-assess-workloads-with-appliance.md

     wget https://raw.githubusercontent.com/Microsoft/OMS-Agent-for-Linux/master/installer/scripts/onboard_agent.sh && sh onboard_agent.sh -w <Workspace ID> -s <Primary Key>
     ```

+    > **Note**:
-    > **Note**: If you receive any error while running the above command, run the below command to update the packages and perform **Step 28** again.
+    >> a) If you receive any error while running the above command, run the below command to update the packages and perform **Step 28** again.

+    >> b) If you receive a warning **The Log Analytics agent is on a deprecation path**, then ignore it.

      ```
      apt-get update
      ```

-30. Enter the following command, substituting \<Workspace ID\> with the value copied earlier:
+29. Enter the following command, substituting \<Workspace ID\> with the value copied earlier:

     ```s
     /opt/microsoft/omsagent/bin/service_control restart <Workspace ID>
     ```

-31. Enter the following command.
+30. Enter the following command.
 This downloads a script that will install the Dependency Agent.

     ```s
     wget --content-disposition https://aka.ms/dependencyagentlinux -O InstallDependencyAgent-Linux64.bin
     ```

-32. Install the dependency agent by running the script download in the previous step.
+31. Install the dependency agent by running the script download in the previous step.

     ```s
     sh InstallDependencyAgent-Linux64.bin -s